 Individuals wishing to deepen their knowledge of finance with post-baccalaureate studies can complete an advanced degree in finance online through the Master of Science in Finance, or online or on campus through the Master of Business Administration with Finance emphasis.

-National employment growth for financial analysts is expected to be 11 percent1 from 2016 to 2026 and 15 percent2 for personal financial advisors.
-For the same period, projected growth in Wisconsin for financial analysts is 15 percent3 and 23 percent4 for personal financial advisors.
+National employment growth for financial analysts is expected to be 6 percent1 from 2018 to 2028 and 7 percent2 for personal financial advisors.
+Projected growth in Wisconsin from 2016 to 2026 is expected to be 15 percent3 for financial analysts is and 23 percent4 for personal financial advisors.

 Most employers require a bachelor's degree in finance or related field for entry-level positions.
 Research indicates finance majors receive a 38 percent wage premium from a graduate degree, which is the largest wage premium of all business majors.5 UW-Whitewater offers a two-year, 100 percent online Master of Science in Finance program for individuals interested in enhancing their undergraduate degree with a specialized master's degree.